dialectlabs/data-service/README.md

 All of these routes are authenticated using a signed message from the user's wallet.

 - `GET /dialects` — Get all dialects for a wallet.
-- `GET /dialects/:address` — Get a dialect by its address.
+- `GET /dialects/:public_key` — Get a dialect by its public key.
 - `POST /dialects` — Create a new dialect.
   ```json
   {